Ready to Protect You in your Real Estate Purchase

 Advantages of Using a Buyer’s Agent

 Although the real estate market in Florida has steadily recovered since the housing bubble burst, home prices exhibit an incredible range, spanning from $37.36 to $546.77 per square foot.
-The differences in housing prices depends on the landscape, atmosphere, amenities and popularity of each particular city or neighborhood.
-Low price areas that are still in recovery have the potential to net buyers a quick turnaround in profits or incredible savings on a long-term residence.
+The differences in housing prices depend on the landscape, atmosphere, amenities and popularity of each particular city or neighborhood.
+Low-price areas that are still in recovery have the potential to net buyers a quick turnaround in profits or incredible savings on a long-term residence.
 To avoid financial downfall, buyers must acquire inside information about the overall outlook of the particular area’s market and potentially influential changes on the horizon.
-Homebuyers also benefit from receiving targeted information about each area’s unique characteristics, including crime rate, school quality, landscape features and walkability scores.
+Homebuyers also benefit from receiving targeted information about each area’s unique characteristics, including crime rate, school quality, landscape features, and walkability scores.
 Although a skilled and experienced real estate agent can provide these metrics and lead homebuyers to an ideal property, it is not enough to simply pull up to an open house event and work with the agent inside.
-In fact, Florida statutes prevent real estate professionals from acting as a dual agent representing both buyers and sellers.
+In fact, Florida statutes prevent real estate professionals from acting as dual agents representing both buyers and sellers.
 Instead, the agent would need to act as a transactional broker who only provides non-personalized, fair assistance to both parties.

 Most Real Estate Agents Act as Transactional Brokers – With No Duty of Loyalty to Their Client